kaoutarbenazzou/StockEase/README.md

 This project helps managing the stock of the shop/store of my University 📦.

 Commands to use before running the project:

 Installation  --> git clone https://github.com/kaoutarbenazzou/StockEase.git

+Move to the project directory --> cd StockEase

 Composer --> composer update